awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/canceling-a-job.md

-# Canceling an MediaConvert Job<a name="canceling-a-job"></a>
+# Canceling a MediaConvert Job<a name="canceling-a-job"></a>

-You can cancel any job in a queue that the service hasn't started to transcode\.
+The following procedure explains how to cancel a job using the AWS Elemental MediaConvert console\.

 **To cancel a job**